Pumping Legs for Water 2018

 Hwange National Park was founded in 1929 and encompasses over 14 000 square kilometers .
 The north and north-west of the park are drained by the Deka and Lukosi rivers and their tributaries, and the far south of the park is drained by the Gwabadzabuya River, a tributary of the Nata River .
 There are no rivers in the rest of the park, although there are fossil drainage channels in the main camp and Linkwasha areas, which form seasonal wetlands.
 In these areas without rivers, grassy pan depressions and pans have formed.
 Some of these pans, such as many of the pans in the Shumba area, fill with rainwater, while others, such as Ngweshla, Shakwanki and Nehimba, are fed by natural groundwater seeps.
 Many of the pans are additionally supplied by water pumped from underground boreholes.

-Nine years later as Pumping Legs for Water, we have averaged 100 cyclists per year from as far as the UK to the staff at Main Camp and most countries in between.
-We emphasize to all new participants that this is a ride not a race and we encourage family participation. the cyclists are “seeded” in to groups according to their pace and fitness with a team captain.
-This group is then escorted by a lead vehicle with an armed National Parks scout and followed by a back up truck .The logistics of the ride is handled by a small organizing committee of 5 and a large group of volunteers on the actual weekend.
+11 years later as Pumping Legs for Water, we have averaged 180 cyclists over the last few years with this last years entrants reaching over 200 from as far as the UK to the staff at Main Camp and most countries in between.
+We emphasize to all new participants that this is a ride not a race and we encourage family participation.
+The cyclists are “seeded” in to groups according to their pace and fitness with a team captain.
+This group is then escorted by a lead vehicle with an armed National Parks scout and followed by a back up truck .The logistics of the ride are handled by a small organizing committee of 5 and a large group of volunteers on the actual weekend.
 Besides basic entry fee we encourage all the participants to raise as much money as possible with awards going to the top three fund raisers.

 The money raised each year is administered by Wildlife Environment Zimbabwe for use in maintaining and developing water sources in Hwange National Park.
 There are strict checks on where the money is used and all fuel and spares are supervised by Gary Cantle who assists National Parks .